John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      #     https://stackoverflow.com/questions/61110603/how-to-set-up-working-x11-forwarding-on-wsl2

      # But note that a comment points out that the extra inbound rule is only needed if you want to avoid allowing access for all
      #   public networks.
-So don't deal with the Windows firewall (if at all) until this installation is finished, since the
+So don't deal with the Windows firewall (if at all) until this installation is finished since the
      #   install of VcXsrv adds inbound rules for you.
 Also see the comment about my firewall issues below.

      # Install the VcXsrv Windows X Server: